edgelesssys/docs.edgeless.systems/marblerun/workflows/verification.md

 The simplest way to verify the quote is via the Edgeless Remote Attestation ([era](https://github.com/edgelesssys/era)) tool.

-To verify the coordinator, Era requires the Coordinator's UniqueID (or MRENCLAVE in SGX terms) or the tuple ProductID, SecurityVersion, SignerID (MRSIGNER) to verify the quote.
-Era contacts the Coordinator, and receives an SGX quote from it which contains the actual UniqueID or ProductID/SecurityVersion/SignerID tuple of the running instance.
+To verify the coordinator, `era` requires the Coordinator's UniqueID (or MRENCLAVE in SGX terms) or the tuple ProductID, SecurityVersion, SignerID (MRSIGNER) to verify the quote. `era` contacts the Coordinator, and receives an SGX quote from it which contains the actual UniqueID or ProductID/SecurityVersion/SignerID tuple of the running instance.
 The tool verifies it against the values the expected values defined in `coordinator-era.json` and can therefore determine if an authentic copy of the Coordinator is running, or if an unknown version is contacted.

 In production, the expected values in `coordinator-era.json` would be generated when building the Coordinator and distributed to your clients.
 When you build MarbleRun from source, you can find the file in your build directory.
 For testing with a pre-built release, we have published a Coordinator image at `ghcr.io/edgelesssys/coordinator`.